BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/README.md

 TestAddIn folder contains a sample copy to clipboard addin.

+# VS Template

+Packaged as SOLIDWORKSPDMAddIn.zip at the root.
+Will be deployed in the future to VS Extension Marketplace.

 # Documentation

 Will be built with castle sand.
 Please also check our [YouTube channel](https://www.youtube.com/c/bluebytesystemsinc).